Romyadhy/HelpdeskITSupport-System/listbug.md

 - [ ] Make consistent language in alert dan other text.
 - [x] Make responsive for any device.
 - [x] Add footer and fix structure of the folder/file in source.
-- [x] Create a buttton to close sidebar.
+- [x] Create a button to close sidebar.
 - [x] Add admin page that can create new category, locations and user.
 - [ ] Add status and priority in admin settings.
 [OPSIONAL]
 - [ ] Add Edit functions in daily report controller [OPSIONAL]
+- [x] Priority Tickets make it clear for admin to determine witch one the support gonna do first and so the admin can have access to determine the tickets priority.
+- [ ] Add more durations, tell apart between durations tickets open before handle by support and durations tickets solved by supports.
+- [ ] Add note when the tickets is didn't closed todays, from admin or it support.

 ## Other Notes